Random Graph Generator

 4 - Plot degree distribution

-This part of code simply plots out the degree distribution of the graph using endpoints, as seen below.
+This part of code simply plots out the degree distribution of the graph using endpoints

 This is an explanation of how to generate a power law graph using BA model.
 You are welcome to check out the code here.
 The final version might be a little different since I keep refininig it.